 “Always in Season!”

 Marshall is one of Arkansas’s finest mountain towns and holds the distinction as the largest city in the Buffalo River Watershed!
+1,686,348 recreation visitations to the Buffalo River in 2024!
 Located just a few miles south of the Buffalo National River, Marshall is also centrally located between two segments of the Ozark National Forest and is a base camp for a large variety of Ozark’s outdoor fun!
 Wild elk roam just outside the city limits!

 US Highway 65!